HPC – what is it?

 High Performance Computing or HPC is a new buzz word in the lexicon of corporate IT.
 But what exactly is it, who needs it and how will it impact decisions about how and where to locate your core IT infrastructure?
-As a leading designer, builder and operator of sustainable and secure data centres, DigiPlex partners with a wide range of customers and is helping many to integrate HPC into their IT resource.
+As a leading designer, builder and operator of sustainable and secure data centers, DigiPlex partners with a wide range of customers and is helping many to integrate HPC into their IT resource.
 From these discussions I have distilled some thoughts on what HPC means for the delivery of IT in today’s digital businesses.

 Let’s start with a definition.
 HPC is really about density.
 It uses the latest processor, cooling and power technologies to pack in vast amounts of compute capacity into a small area.
 This density allows HPC systems to process massive amounts of data exceptionally fast.
 According to analysts Hyperion Research the HPC server market grew more than 15% to reach a record $13.7 billion in 2018, and is forecast to reach $44bn by 2023.